paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-080-fasteners.md

 (1) the fasteners bear such insignia; and

-(2) the manufacturer has complied with the insignia recordation requirements established under subsection (b) of this section.
+(2) the manufacturer has complied with the insignia recordation requirements established under subsection (b).

-**(b) Recordation** The Secretary shall establish, by regulation, a program to provide for the recordation of the insignias of manufacturers described in subsection (a) of this section.
+**(b) Recordation** The Secretary shall establish, by regulation, a program to provide for the recordation of the insignias of manufacturers described in subsection (a).

 ### Statutory Notes